How to use our 10-day weather forecasts

 The regional 3-5 day text forecasts provide a general picture of the weather on a day-by-day basis, with the main regional variations identified.
 The Met Office has a good track record in advising on any significant risk of severe weather in this period.

 The 6-15 day text forecasts provide a broad description of the weather likely to be affecting the UK, including significant changes in the type of weather.
 It also provides a risk assessment of severe weather, such as heavy rainfall, severe gales or an extended period of high or low temperatures.

-When looking at forecasts up to ten days in the future the chaotic nature of the atmosphere begins to play a larger part - small events currently over the Atlantic can have potentially significant impacts on our weather in the UK in several days time.
-Therefore whilst we can still forecast the general feel of the weather to a relatively high level of accuracy using ensemble forecasting, it becomes harder to offer local detail to as high a level of accuracy as our shorter range forecasts.
-For this reason our forecasts for five-days and beyond are written on the scale of the UK as a whole.
+When looking at forecasts up to 10 days in the future the chaotic nature of the atmosphere begins to play a larger part - small events currently over the Atlantic can have potentially significant impacts on our weather in the UK in several days time.
+Therefore whilst we can still forecast the general feel of the weather to a relatively high level of accuracy using Ensemble Forecasting, it becomes harder to offer local detail to as high a level of accuracy as our shorter range forecasts.
+For this reason our forecasts for 5 days and beyond are written on the scale of the UK as a whole.